 Stand Up Paddleboarding Tours

-Go SUPping at Sussex Inlet, where the calm waters are a great place to learn the ropes with our knowledgeable instructors.
-Sussex Inlet Stand Up Paddle offers tours around the area and also some very cool “SUP-FIT” and “SUP-PILATES” fitness classes where you can work out on a paddleboard amongst the tranquil surroundings.
+Go SUPing at Sussex Inlet!
+Where the calm waters are a great place to learn the ropes with our knowledgeable instructors.
+Sussex Inlet Stand Up Paddle provides tours and unique fitness classes like “SUP-FIT” and “SUP-PILATES” amidst tranquil surroundings.
 Get ready to engage that core because it’s a much more challenging workout on the board than on land!
 At Narrawallee Inlet and Lake Conjola, you can book a guided tour with Coastal Paddle Surf and paddle through the beautiful, clear waters brimming with wildlife while soaking up views of Pigeon House Mountain and the Budawang Ranges.
 We won’t be surprised if you fall in love with paddling in Narrawallee, this beautiful and serene setting is a great place to breathe in the fresh air as you get to know the waters.

 SUP Hire & Tours